 Crosscheck the farm survey results to identify any inconsistencies and ensure the robustness of the indicator.
 This validation exercise can be done ex-post or during the data collection by providing the external data to the enumerators before going to the field.
 In this way, the enumerators can probe whether the responses to the farm survey are consistent with the a priori external knowledge.

-In any case, it is recommended that countries complement the farm survey with a monitoring system that can measure the impact of agriculture on the environment (soil, water, fertilizer and pesticide pollution, biodiversity) and on health (pesticides residues in food and human bodies).
+Therefore it is recommended that countries complement the farm survey with a monitoring system that can measure the impact of agriculture on the environment (soil, water, fertilizer and pesticide pollution, biodiversity) and on health (pesticides residues in food and human bodies).
 This will provide additional information and help crosschecking the robustness of indicator 2.4.1 with regard to the environmental dimension of sustainability.

 References